omeka/classic-enduser/docs/Content/TagsUpdate.md

 To view items associated with an individual tag, you need to be viewing *only* tags associated with Item record types.

 1. From the Record Type filter, choose Items.
-2. Find the tag whose items you want to view
+2. Find the tag whose items you want to view.
-2. Click on the number to the left of the name of your tag
+2. Click on the number to the left of the name of your tag.
 3. A browse page opens displaying only items tagged with the tag you clicked.

 ## Edit a Tag